Lose Weight, Find a New Passion

 “Like so many other people in our gym, I guess you could say my CrossFit journey first started when I met Darrick and BeckyJo.
 I’d always been mildly active.
 I was a cheerleader in high school and did random fitness-y things here and there but nothing ever really stuck because it was all boring to me.

 Anyway, cue us moving into our new house on Beacon Hill about 3.5 years ago.
 Our nice neighbors brought by a really nice bottle of champagne and left a really sweet note.
 I gave them a call and we started hanging out.
 They never actually mentioned CrossFit or the gym (doesn’t that break the first rule of CrossFit?) and one day I straight up asked BeckyJo how she got so ripped.
-Cue a small CrossFit convo.
+She told me all about CrossFit, her diet and the bcaa optimum nutrition supplement she takes.
+The conversation inspired me to become fitter and healthier.
 Then I met some more people from the gym (hi Jenny Whelan!) and knew I’d like it there.
 So I guess you could say that the people sucked me in before I got addicted to actually being there.

 That’s how I got myself into the gym but why did I choose to change my eating habits/lose weight?
 Initially it was just because I wanted a pull-up.
 So I lost some weight, got a pull-up and still wasn’t happy so I kept going.
 I started powerlifting and eventually became a CrossFit coach.

 It’s become such a huge part of my life.
+I am feeling more motivated than ever and reading the thoughts of likeminded people, like those on A Community Of The Horse, just further helps to galvanise me.
 My fitness journey is far from over.
-In fact, I’m in kind of a slump right now with my training while my tailbone heals (apparently it takes foreverever to heal).
-I’m going to plug away at it though and try to trust my process.
+In fact, I’m in kind of a slump right now with my training while my tailbone heals (apparently it takes forever ever to heal).
+I have been looking at getting a fitness tracker to get me back on top, maybe a FitBit?
+I’ll have to check out Mobile Mob for accessories.
+I’m going to plug away at my fitness and try to trust my process.
 After all, in the grand scheme of things I’m still very much a CrossFit newb!!”

 So how can you get started???